How I doubled traffic to my website

 While SEO organic traffic is the long term game (and you really want organic traffic…believe me), it can take a while to build up.
 In fact, it can take 6 months or more.
 So, in the mean time, you should leverage Pinterest traffic, as you can build traffic much quicker.

-Update: I am currently getting over 150,000 pageviews from Pinterest alone.
+Update: I am currently getting between 200,000 and 300,000 pageviews per month from Pinterest alone.
 The number of viewers I have is higher, too, but views is often not a very relevant number…clicks are what counts!

 And, in my opinion, the combo of Pinterest and organic traffic is ideal.
 They can in fact become synergistic.
 And, having a diversity of traffic is good thing.

 Here’s an article a FREE Ebook I wrote with some great Pinterest tips – Pinterest Power Push.
 It’s 70 pages packed with helpful info.
 You can sign up here.